ComputationalIntelligenceGroup/MultiMap-documentation/pages/ImageJExtension.md

     Slice used (default: 1): if source image has more than one slice, this option allows to choose what slice will be used as input for map creation.
     Output folder: the path where output map will be saved.

-With this toolbox, creating layers is also possible.
-The difference between a map and a layer is that a map contains a JSON configuration file with information about author, map name, and the different layers that make up the map.
-A map created with this tool will have only one layer.
-Adding new layers must be done modifying configuration file manually.

 ###### From image

 When using this option, a dialog will be opened to choose source image, then previously defined parameters can be configured.
-When this task finishes, the map can be added to the workspace, or the layer can be added to a map in the workspace.
+When this task finishes, the layer can be added to a map in the workspace.

 ###### From folder

-This option is intended to create a map (or layer) from a big image which is splitted in a small collection of images.
-Each image name must contain its X and Y coordinates in the big image.
+This option is intended to create a layer from a big image which is splitted in a small collection of images (a mosaic).
+Each image name must contain its X and Y coordinates in the original image.
 For example, partial_image_X0_Y0.tiff will be the image in the left upper corner.

 When using this option, a dialog will be opened to choose the left upper corner image, then MultiMap needs to combine all images and the user will be asked to configure previously defined parameters and three additional image combination parameters: